foundata/guidelines/oci-container-image-guide.md

   control that remains effective if the releasing process never resumes; a local timestamp or best-effort cleanup attempt is not sufficient.
   `IG0085`<a id="ig0085"></a>

+Control: external (registry operator), with ConClear checks at publication and promotion.
+Quay enforces selective tag immutability against registry writers;
+ConClear checks the effective policies and observed tags and refuses to replace a version tag itself.
+ConClear cannot stop an administrator from disabling a policy or deleting a repository later.
+Writer permissions and policy changes remain operator responsibilities.

+ConClear establishes and reads back a candidate-retention rule and sets the tag's expiration.
+The registry's asynchronous pruner performs expiry and garbage collection.
+ConClear does not monitor that worker or prove deletion at an exact wall-clock instant.
+The operator monitors overdue tags and pruning failures; local cleanup is not a substitute for this external control.

 **Release-tag model.** Tags communicate a release channel or human-readable